makerdao/community/governance/votes/Executive Vote - September 27, 2024.md

 ---
 # [Executive Proposal] SBE Updates, Sky Ecosystem Liquidity Bootstrapping, August 2024 Aligned Delegate Compensation, and Spark Proxy Spell - September 27, 2024

-The Governance Facilitators, Dewiz, and Sidestream have placed an executive proposal into the voting system.
+The Governance Facilitators, Sidestream, and Dewiz have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.

 If you are new to voting in the Sky Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.